ybayle/Scyland3D/README.md

 ## Use-case example

-To quickly process landmarks files, you can give **Scyland3D** the path to the folder containing the `.pts` files (format define on page 37 in http://www.idav.ucdavis.edu/research/projects/EvoMorph/supplement/LandmarkDoc_v3_b6.pdf), as shown in the example files provided:
+To quickly process landmarks files, you can give **Scyland3D** the path to the folder containing the `.pts` files (format defined on page 37 in http://www.idav.ucdavis.edu/research/projects/EvoMorph/supplement/LandmarkDoc_v3_b6.pdf), as shown in the example files provided:

 ```
 import Scyland3D